kvosbur/freecell-solitaire-solver/game-engine/memory-bank/activeContext.md

 - TDD ensures correctness and confidence in rule logic.
 - Rust's ecosystem (Cargo, clippy, rustfmt) supports maintainable and high-quality code.
 - **Interface consistency across components greatly improves maintainability and integration.**
+- **New Insight**: Maintaining a strict separation of concerns, especially between core game logic and higher-level application-specific features (like solvers or advanced analysis), is crucial for building a truly reusable and maintainable game engine.
+Breaking changes are justified when they lead to a significantly cleaner and more focused API.